 "Ham radio" (a.k.a.
 Amateur Radio) can be described as CB radios on steroids.
 To broadcast, you need a federal license after passing an

-The pics below show the radio I bought.
-It's a dual band (2 meter, 70 CM) radio that can transmit at 1, 4, and 8 watts.
-At 8 watts, I'll be able to reach a number of repeaters that have HUGE coverage all over eastern Ontario and western Quebec.
-Should be fun!
+The pics below show the rig I own.
+It's a 2 meter radio that can transmit at 25 and 65 watts, which is more than adequate to reach a number of repeaters that have HUGE coverage all over eastern Ontario and western Quebec.
+Lotsa fun!

 With a J-Pole antenna on a 26' pole attached to the end of my shop, I get signal reports from the local ham dudes saying I'm a full 5-9 when hitting the repeater at Kinnelly Mountain (VE3STP, 16 miles distance).
 My rig can reach Carleton Place which is 27 miles away, as well as Aylmer (35 miles).
 I could before with a smaller, less powerful radio, but with very poor quality signal.
 Now I'm cookin' with gas.
 Pretty good for the 2 meter band, especially considering Burnstown is in a small valley.
 The fun continues!